Background

 }

-I understood and found that there are ready-made methods available.
-I tried them and they worked well. +1 for the utility library, and I learned something new.
+I understood.
+There are ready-made methods available, and they worked well. +1 for the utility library, and I learned something new.

-After some operations, I successfully implemented dynamically modifying the hue in CSS.
+After some experimentation, I was able to dynamically modify the hue in CSS:

 <div :style='{